icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 1. Publisher acts as a Subscriber and queries valid Broadcasters via the icrc72_get_valid_broadcasters endpoint.
 2. Publisher registers as a Subscriber to the namespace `icrc72:publisher:sys:{principal as Text}` by calling the icrc72_register_subscription method.
-3. Publisher registers as a Publisher for the events it will publish with by calling `icrc72_register_publication` and receives back a publicationId from the Orchestrator canister
+3. Publisher registers as a Publisher for the events it will publish with by calling `icrc72_register_publication` and receives back a publicationId from the Orchestrator
 4. Publisher will receive Broadcaster assignments via a notification that has a data structure as follows:

   - `icrc72:publisher:broadcaster:add`: #Array[(Nat, Blob)] - ID of the publication and Broadcaster to broadcast to